-Sexual violence and sexual harassment can occur between two children of any age and sex.
+Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
+It can also occur online.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

-Date Author Impact Ass Issue Review Date Quality App Section Page Sept 20 Colin Shaw/ Sarah- Louise Neesam 23 Sept 21 1 1
+Date Author Impact Ass Issue Review Date Quality App Section Page Sept 21 Colin Shaw/ Sarah- 24 Sept 22 1 32 of 44 Louise Neesam

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This will, in all likelihood, adversely affect their educational attainment.
+This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school or college.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
-It is important that all victims are taken seriously and offered appropriate support.
-Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with SEND and LGBT children are at greater risk.